dabouledidia/Search_Problem-Minimax_Game/README.md

 java MainGame 2 6 true
 ```

 The program takes 3 parameters as input.
-The maximum number of blocks in a single move, the maximum depth
+The maximum number of blocks in a single move (moveLimit), the maximum depth
-the minimax tree can generate and a  there will be blacked blocks from the beginning of the game.
+the minimax tree can generate (depthLimit) and if the player wishes to initiate black blocks from the beginning of the
+game (initiateBlackBlocks).
+For the last parameter only 1/3 of the board can be initiated to black blocks.

 ## Heuristic Function

-The optimal move for MAX is calculated by counting the available moves for every step the Minimax algorithm makes assuming MIN makes optimal moves as well.
-As a result MAX can calculate the cost of every possible move with the given depth limit and choose the one with the maximum value.
+The optimal move for MAX is calculated by counting the available moves for every step the Minimax algorithm makes
+assuming MIN makes optimal moves as well.
+As a result MAX can calculate the cost of every possible move with the
+given depth limit and choose the one with the maximum value.
+In addition, MAX chooses start position considering
+any initiated black blocks to have the maximum available moves for his turn.